varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

   - All other POST/GET
 - **Do not** put CSRF token in a cookie
   - Attacker could set the cookie from the domain, making him able to forge requests
+  - Add anti-CSRF tokens on all forms
+  - SameSite flag

 ## Securing The Session Token(Cookie)